lstandish/strongman-md/docs/index.md

 - Like all good security software, the source code is available for inspection! ([github repository])
 - Strongman does not require signup or login.
 Since there is no session, it is *stateless*, adding greatly to its security.
 You need only enter your master password, which never leaves your browser page (examine the source code if you want to confirm that).
 - Strongman is extremely simple and fast to use.
 It aims to put your password into the computer clipboard **with as few clicks as possible.** It doesn't fill any web forms for you, to avoid security risks.
 - The app is mobile-adaptive for use on cell phones and the like.
-Later, with help from the Github community, I may add a native Android app.
 - The truly paranoid who cannot audit the source code can **turn off online mode** (or simply go offline) after the Strongman app is loaded.
 In offline mode, stored password profiles and encrypted passwords are unavailable, but computed passwords will work fine.
 - Import passwords from CSV (configurable)
 - Export passwords to CSV (Keepass 1.x format only)